 U.S. - Powerball Lottery Information

 One of the world's biggest lotteries got even bigger in April 2013, as California became a Powerball state!
-With 9 prize categories and Power Play options that double secondary prizes, lotto fans around the globe are crazy about Powerball!
+With nine prize categories and Power Play option that doubles the $1 million secondary prize, lotto fans around the globe are crazy about Powerball!
 Play the Powerball Lottery online

 5/59 + PB 1/35